eswan18/ethanswan.com/content/posts/2025/2025-04-23-tool-lifecycle-trap/index.md

 Across all my jobs, internal tooling has always fascinated me.

 In my first job, at 84.51˚, I saw some low-hanging fruit for automation and started developing an internal Python library side-of-desk.
-Over the years, I switched teams a few times, that one Python package turned into several, and eventually toolbuilding became my primary role there.
+Over the years, that one Python package turned into several.
+By the time I left, toolbuilding had become my primary role.

 Everyone dabbled in DevOps here and there at ReviewTrackers, but I especially loved digging through the code for our deployment pipeline and test environment.
 And when I got tired of using curl to interactively test new features in our API layer, I put together a little Python client library.

-Capital One wasn't the kind of place that enabled experimental side projects very well, but it introduced me to some genuinely complex internal systems, many of which were mandatory for tasks like deployment and testing.
+Capital One’s culture and bureaucracy made experimental side projects difficult, but it introduced me to some genuinely complex internal systems, many of which were mandatory for tasks like deployment and testing.
 I spent a lot of time dealing with them and just as much thinking about how I'd have done things differently if I were in charge.

 My view is that most of the time, investing in internal tools is a big win.